SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 It uses a pipeline architecture for event processing, the pipeline is constructed as a sequence of "modules", the sequence of modules being selected by the user (i.e. you) at runtime.
-Falaise provides a standard set of modules, and you can write you own custom modules which FLReconstruct can load at runtime via a plugin mechanism.
+Falaise provides a standard set of modules, and you can write your own custom modules which FLReconstruct can load at runtime via a plugin mechanism.

 Here we present a brief overview of running FLReconstruct from the